kotiknalune/nodejs-aws-be/README.md

 **Adds dynamic product representation on frontend side**

+ffaeTo execute tests run **npm test** while in product-service directory

 ## Tasks

 - [x] Create a lambda function called **getProductsList** triggered by GET.
 Requested URL: /products.
 Response: FULL array of products.
 Endpoint should be integrated with Frontend app for product list page representation.

 - [x] Create a lambda function **getProductById** triggered by GET.
 Requested URL: /products/{productId}.
 Response should be 1 searched product from an array.
 Endpoint is not needed to be integrated with Frontend right now!

 - [x] Mock data is used and is stored in Product Service

 - [x] Async/await is used in lambda functions